hrshwrdhn/ai_cheat/pytorch_1/Linear_regression_PyTorch.md

         if (epoch+1) % 10 == 0:
             print('Epoch [{}/{}], Loss: {:.4f}'.format(epoch+1, num_epochs, loss.item()))
 ```
-Some things to note above:
+## note:

-    We use the data loader defined earlier to get batches of data for every iteration.
+* This example use data loader defined earlier to get batches of data for every iteration.

-    Instead of updating parameters (weights and biases) manually, we use opt.step to perform the update and opt.zero_grad to reset the gradients to zero.
+* Instead of updating parameters (weights and biases) manually, `opt.step` is used to perform the update and `opt.zero_grad` to reset the gradients to zero.

-    We've also added a log statement that prints the loss from the last batch of data for every 10th epoch to track training progress. loss.item returns the actual value stored in the loss tensor.
+* added a log statement that prints the loss from the last batch of data for every 10th epoch to track training progress. `loss.item` returns the actual value stored in the loss tensor.

-Let's train the model for 100 epochs.
+## Train the model for 100 epochs.

 ```
 fit(100, model, loss_fn, opt, train_dl)